chaaz/versio/docs/vcs_levels.md

 gather information and write a new versions and changelogs based on pull request information from the remote GitHub API, but then run `versio -l local release --resume` to commit and tag only the local repo.

+### Vs Current

+The `--no-current` flag only works on some commands, and only when the final VCS level is calculated as "local" (see "Calculation" below).
+Normally all commands at the "local" level will verify that the repo is
+current: i.e., it does not contain local modifications or untracked files.
+These commands don't make any changes though, so it may be safe to run them without this check, depending on your workflow.

+At a VCS level of "remote" or higher, the check is always done (the `--no-current` flag is ignored) because only a current repo can be reconciled with remote changes.
+At the level of "none", the VCS isn't consulted in any case, so the flag is effectively ignored.

 ## Calculation